Myocarditis

 How is myocarditis diagnosed?

-- A biopsy is a small sample of your heart muscle that is sent to a lab for tests.
+- A biopsy is a procedure used to remove a small piece of your heart muscle tissue.
+The muscle tissue is sent to a lab for tests.

 How is myocarditis treated?